jiriks74/presence.nvim/CONTRIBUTING.md

   It takes a lot of time to go through such contributions and figure out what was really changed and what was their formatting tool.
   - So please use StyLua (`v0.20.0`) to format your code.
-- LuaCheck
+- Luacheck
-  - LuaCheck is here to catch errors that anyone could overlook.
+  - Luacheck is here to catch errors that anyone could overlook.
   Some warnings/issues may feel like small things when they basically don't impact anything (eg. unused argument) but once there's enough issues it becomes hard to find the *real* ones in the large number of issues that *don't matter*.
-  - So please use LuaCheck and fix any issues/warnings you can.
+  - So please use Luacheck and fix any issues/warnings you can.
 - Conventional commits
   - Everybody is used to writing commits their own way.
 But everybody communicates differently and people like to commit things like: `test`, `test2`, `small changes`, etc. It's then hard to figure